elixir-sensors/bmp280/README.md

 ## Support for other Bosch barometric sensors

-Successors to the BMP280 and BME280 look similar, but not tested yet.
+Other Bosch sensors tend to look similar, but they have enough differences that they do not work yet.
 If you're using one of them, please help me by either verifying that they work or adding support for them.